Tetrax-10/tmdb-advanced-userscripts/README.md

 ### 1. Install Python

-Download and install Python from [python.org](https://www.python.org/downloads/).
+Download and install Python 3.11.9 from [python.org](https://www.python.org/downloads/release/python-3119/) (later versions above this may not work properly).

 ### 2. Download this Project